DataAnalyticsEngineering/ThermoNTFA/README.md

 ## Documentation

-TODO: deployment of documentation on Github
+TODO: deployment of documentation via DAE Github organization

-The documentation of this software, including examples on how to use **ThermoNTFA**, can be found under [Documentation](https://DataAnalyticsEngineering.github.io/ThermoNTFA/).
+The documentation of this software, including examples on how to use **ThermoNTFA**, can be found under [Documentation](https://juliusgh.github.io/ThermoNTFA).<!--(https://DataAnalyticsEngineering.github.io/ThermoNTFA/).-->

 ## Features